auniraden/codeWithBobas/README.md

 # "Bunch of Nerdz" - Rasheed
-Bunch of nerds come together to study so that they can graduate✨👩‍🎓👨‍🎓
+A bunch of nerds come together to study so that they can graduate✨👩‍🎓👨‍🎓 Do check out a new branch (under your name) to include your solution, on the exercise/tutorials at <a href="https://www.w3schools.com/js/default.asp">w3school</a> or any tutorial classes.